 Translating older design databases from a different PCB CAD system into your current layout tools is a great alternative from reverse engineering or completely re-designing a board.
 Make no mistake though, translating design databases is an advanced CAD function.
 To badly paraphrase Han Solo; “Translating design databases ain’t like dusting crops boy!”
 You will have to make sure that your settings are correct in order to both properly translate the design and synchronize to your libraries.
 But once you have the translator set up, the benefits will far outweigh the effort.
 Here are a few of the advantages that you will enjoy:

-- Original library components are maintained: Those components that the design originally used are usually translated along with the design.
-This allows you to re-populate them into your current library if needed, and it will retain any components that were altered for a specific purpose.
+- Original components are maintained: Those components that the design originally used are usually translated along with the design.
+This allows you to re-populate them into your current if needed, and it will retain any components that were altered for a specific purpose.

 - Critical part placement and routing are retained: This will preserve those critical elements of the design that were so carefully laid out initially.